-Smartphones have evolved from being able to just check email and has now allowed us to do so many other things when paired with other devices.
-Nowadays, we can pay with our smartphones with digital wallet apps are able to store multiple credit cards.
+Smartphones have evolved from being able to just check email and have now allowed us to do so many other things when paired with other devices.
+Nowadays, we can pay with our smartphones with digital wallet apps that are able to store multiple credit cards.

 This is why we rely so much on our smartphones and store so much sensitive data on it to make our lives easier.
 With all these sensitive data onboard a tiny device, we should pay more attention to keeping it safe and away from anyone unwanted.
 Here are some precautions to help you.

-1. Set Lockscreen Security That Self-Destructs
+Set Lockscreen Security That Self-Destructs

 Leaving your phone unattended on a desk for a few minutes could lead to someone accessing it to extract lots of vulnerable information.
-Which is why enabling lockscreen security is essential to keeping your smartphone away from unwanted users.
+This is why enabling lockscreen security is essential to keeping your smartphone away from unwanted users.

-Some thieves would try breaking the lockscreen by trying out passwords but to really keep your data safe from brute force hacking, you could enable a feature that erases all data from your smartphone after a preset number of failed attempts.
+Some thieves would try breaking the lockscreen by trying out passwords, but to really keep your data safe from brute force hacking; you could enable a feature that erases all data from your smartphone after a preset number of failed attempts.

 On the iPhone, it can be enabled under Settings > General > Passcode Lock > Erase Data.

 Turn Off Settings When Not In Use

 Hackers are able to do all sorts of things that will surprise you.
-Turning off phone settings like Bluetooth, Location Services, Near Field Communication (NFC), Wi-Fi and even Cellular Data when not in use not only conserves smartphone battery but also gives hackers less access to your device.
+Turning off phone settings like Bluetooth, Location Services, Near Field Communication (NFC), Wi-Fi, and even Cellular Data when not in use not only conserves smartphone battery but also gives hackers less access to your device.

 Location Services and Bluetooth should not be turned on when not in use as apps can use lots of location data without you knowing it.
 As Bluetooth is constantly transmitting your devices’ location and presence, it is possible for hackers to use it to gain access and extract any kind of information found on your device.

-3. Don’t Download Shady Apps
+Don’t Download Shady Apps

 Apps are probably the only thing that can harm you by stealing your personal data.
-When downloading an app, make sure that all the details of the app comes from the original ‘company’ or correct developer.
+When downloading an app, make sure that all the details of the app come from the original ‘company’ or correct developer.

-For instance a mobile banking app (or any app that handles financial accounts) should come from the bank itself as seen here on the iOS App Store, and not some other seller or developer.
+For instance, a mobile banking app (or any app that handles financial accounts) should come from the bank itself as seen here on the iOS App Store, and not some other seller or developer.

 App ratings and comments can also tell a story.
-If it’s a popular bank or financial service (PayPal) app that has no rating or comments, chances are it might be fake and you should be careful about downloading it and logging in.
+If it’s a popular bank or financial service (PayPal) app that has no rating or comments, chances are it might be fake, and you should be careful about downloading it and logging in.

-4. Be Wary Of Fishy Apps and Links
+Be Wary Of Fishy Apps and Links

 As the Android system allows third-party apps or programs to be installed (very easily), Android users may open their mobile system up to attacks if they are not wary of the apps they download to their phone.

-There are however anti-virus scanning apps and other tools on Android that can detect and remove anything that can harm your privacy.
+There are, however, anti-virus scanning apps and other tools on Android that can detect and remove anything that can harm your privacy.

 iOS users do not have anti-virus scanning apps, basically because there isn’t a pressing need for it.
 Apple is very strict with what gets on the App Store and will take down apps that harm its users in any way.

-5. Do Not Lose Your Smartphone!
+Do Not Lose Your Smartphone!

-You might have left it in a bar, in public transport, someone pickpocketed you during your vacation or you might have grabbed someone else’s phone by mistake.
-In all accounts, chances are your phone is good as gone.
+You might have left it in a bar, in public transport, someone pickpocketed you during your vacation, or you might have grabbed someone else’s phone by mistake.
+On all accounts, chances are your phone is good as gone.

 To be fair, there is no one mobile platform that is safer than another.
-With so many devices but only a handful of platforms to choose from, attackers are able to target any platform they desire and the repercussions can be quite devastating to power users.
+With so many devices but only a handful of platforms to choose from, attackers are able to target any platform they desire, and the repercussions can be quite devastating to power users.